 Dilation and scale factors are not just theoretical concepts; they are actively used in modern technology and design.
 Recent trends show an increasing integration of these principles in various fields, driven by advancements in computer graphics and computational power.

 One notable trend is the use of dilation in image processing and computer vision.
 Algorithms that resize images or videos often rely on dilation to maintain clarity and proportions.
-For instance, when scaling up a low-resolution image, dilation techniques are used to interpolate new pixels, minimizing distortion and preserving the original quality as much as possible.
+Take this case: when scaling up a low-resolution image, dilation techniques are used to interpolate new pixels, minimizing distortion and preserving the original quality as much as possible.

 Another area where dilation is gaining traction is in 3D modeling and printing.
 Architects and engineers use dilation to create scaled models of buildings and machine parts.
 These models can be physically printed using 3D printers, allowing for detailed visualization and testing before the actual construction or manufacturing process begins.